With Burgess Meredith (1908-1997) at his

 Ms. Davis laughed.
 She read the play and loved the part.
 In fact,

-she graciously offered her advise during its adaptation to the screen
+she graciously offered her advise during its adaptation to the screen.

-but alas, Ms. Davis passed away in October 1989, the very month I
+Alas, Ms. Davis passed away in October 1989, the very month I

 completed the feature length screenplay.